 Food allergies are scary, and they’re even scarier when it comes to your newborn.
-As parents, we want to protect our babies, so naturally, we have a million questions.
-What signs should we look for?
-What do we do if baby gets hives?
+How can you spot the signs of an allergic reaction?
+What should you do if your baby gets hives?
 At what age could she develop an allergy?
 It’s overwhelming to think about.
-These tips will prep you to help your infant.
+These tips will help prep you for emergencies.

 WHEN AND WHY DO FOOD ALLERGIES START?